input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-blocks-and-transactions.md

 ### Depth from the tip of the chain

-Unlike the previous Cardano transactions certification, the **depth from the tip of the chain** is certified alongside the block number.
+Unlike the previous Cardano transaction certification, the **depth from the tip of the chain** is certified alongside the block number.
 The signed message includes three parts:

 - The **Merkle root** of the blocks and transactions set
 - The **latest block number** signed
 - The **block number offset** (the security parameter representing the distance from the tip).

 The block number of the chain tip at the time of the snapshot can be derived as `block_number_signed + block_number_offset`.
-This allows the end user to **decide for themselves whether a block or transaction is final enough** for their use case, rather than relying on a fixed finality threshold chosen by the protocol.
+This allows the end user to **decide for themselves whether a block or transaction is final enough** for their use case, rather than relying on a fixed finality threshold set by the protocol.
 A user who needs stronger finality guarantees can wait for a greater depth, while a user who tolerates more risk can accept blocks closer to the tip.

 :::info